New Brunswick: Government

 The New Brunswick Legislative Building serves as the meeting place for the provincial legislative assembly.

 Under Canadian federalism, power is divided between federal and provincial governments.
-Among areas under federal jurisdiction are citizenship, foreign affairs, national defence, fisheries, criminal law, Indigenous policies, and many others.
+Among areas under federal jurisdiction are citizenship, foreign affairs, national defense, fisheries, criminal law, Indigenous policies, and many others.
 Provincial jurisdiction covers public lands, health, education, and local government, among other things.
 Jurisdiction is shared for immigration, pensions, agriculture, and welfare.

 The parliamentary system of government is modelled on the British Westminster system.
 Forty-nine representatives, nearly always members of political parties, are elected to the Legislative Assembly of New Brunswick.
 The head of government is the Premier of New Brunswick, normally the leader of the party or coalition with the most seats in the legislative assembly.
 Governance is handled by the executive council (cabinet), with about 32 ministries.
 Ceremonial duties of the Monarchy in New Brunswick are mostly carried out by the Lieutenant Governor of New Brunswick.

-Under amendments to the province's Legislative Assembly Act in 2007, a provincial election is held every four years.
+Under amendments to the province's Legislative Assembly Act in 2017, New Brunswick's general elections are held every four years on the third Monday in October.
 The two largest political parties are the New Brunswick Liberal Association and the Progressive Conservative Party of New Brunswick.
-Since the 2018 election, minor parties are the Green Party of New Brunswick and the People's Alliance of New Brunswick.
+The Green Party of New Brunswick is currently the only minor party with representation in the Legislative Assembly.
+Previously, the People's Alliance of New Brunswick held seats from 2018 to 2022 before dissolving in 2025, and the New Brunswick New Democratic Party last had an MLA elected in 2003.